-- What Are the Pros and Cons of Purchasing and Smoking Shake?
+- Pros of Purchasing and Smoking Shake

-What Is Marijuana Shake?
+What Is Shake?

 Shake, quite simply, consists of small pieces of the cannabis flower that have broken off the full flower bud.
 Shake can be found at the bottom of cannabis dispensary jars filled with flower buds or the bag that holds your purchased bud.
 Shake is a completely normal by-product of handling and moving marijuana flower, so it’s often used in pre-rolls or sold separately.

-So Why Is It Called Shake?
+Why Is It Called Shake?

 Shake got its name because it’s the result of a bag or jar of flower bud being moved, bumped, or shaken.
 When this happens, pieces of the bud break off and those pieces are what make up “shake.”

-What Are the Pros of Purchasing and Smoking Shake?
+Pros of Purchasing and Smoking Shake

 While the benefits of shake vary between cannabis consumers, there are a few that most can agree on:

 - Shake is Versatile: While shake is perfect for rolling, it can also be used for making your own edibles.
-Use shake in making your own cannabutter--just be sure to strain it before using.
+Use shake in making your own cannabutter -- just be sure to strain it before using.

 - Shake Can Be Milder: Since shake isn’t typically from one single strain and is likely stored a bit longer than premium flower, it can have lower levels of THC.
 This leads some cannabis consumers to prefer shake for a less psychoactive experience.